discretize/discretize-guides/builds/elementalist/power-catalyst/index.md

 <Trait name="Empowering Auras"/> is a buff unique to Catalyst.
 It grants a 2% outgoing damage buff capping at 5 stacks.

 Traits that interact with Elemental Empowerment stacks are:

 - <Trait name="Empowering Auras"/> gives you a stack whenever you gain an aura.
 - <Trait name="Elemental Epitome"/> provides you an aura every time you combo.
-Actively helping to blast <Boon name="Might"/> at the Singularity is therefore even more beneficial, even if you just do it for your personal DPS.
+Actively helping to blast <Boon name="Might"/> at the Singularity is therefore even more beneficial, even if you just do it for your DPS.